 Nodes can have capacities such as measuring the core temperature, sending the processor's unique ID or input voltage.
 A node's capacities are commonly shared by all the containers hosted into it and are accessible through each of them.

-A container is a block of code which is able to communicate with any other containers through the Luos network.
-Each container provides an API allowing to manage a motor, handle a laser range finder, or compute an inverse-kinematics, for example.
 Each container is hosted in a single node, but a node can handle several containers at the same time and manage communication between them and between other containers hosted in other nodes, using the same interface.

 For example, the Dynamixel board provided by Luos can dynamically create and manage Dynamixel containers depending on the number of Dynamixel motors linked to it.
 Any Dynamixel containers can get or set values to other Dynamixel containers on the same node or to any other containers in any other nodes in the network.